 SDM RS 542: Treatment Planning Seminar

 This seminar course focuses on real-world problem solving.
 There is a special emphasis on decision-making and patient communication in a private practice setting.
-It is an interactive course given three times per year with small groups.
+It is an interactive course given in small group format.

 SDM RS 545: Clinical Treatment Planning & Patient Management II